William Christian Bullitt Jr.: World War Two

 Bullitt fell out with Roosevelt; they never reconciled.
-Bullitt insisted on remaining in Paris as the only ambassador of a major nation left when the Germans marched in on 14 June 1940.
-Bullitt argued that: "No American ambassador in Paris has ever run away from anything".
+Bullitt insisted on remaining in Paris as the only ambassador of a major nation left when the Germans marched in on 14 June 1940, arguing that "[n]o American ambassador in Paris has ever run away from anything".
 That angered Roosevelt, who believed Bullitt should have followed the French government to Bordeaux to look after US interests.
 The French cabinet was divided between those who wanted to sign an armistice with Germany vs. those who felt that French government should relocate to Algiers (at the time Algeria was considered an integral part of France) to continue the war.
-Roosevelt believed that if Bullitt had been present in Bordeaux, he could had used his influence to press for continuing the war from Algeria.
-Once thought of as a potential cabinet member, he now found his career blocked.
-In a sign of presidential disfavor, Roosevelt appointed a new American ambassador to France (the United States recognized the Vichy government until November 1942), Admiral William D. Leahy..
+The French cabinet became increasingly divided over the question of an armistice, and on 16 June 1940, Reynaud, who favored continuing the war from Algeria, was ousted for Marshal Philippe Pétain, whose first act was to ask for an armistice.
+On 21 June 1940, France signed an armistice with Germany.